ddkpham/lucid-images/README.md

 - A python REST API will be used to bridge the front end and image processing module
 - RabbitMQ will be used as a message passing channel for Remote Procedural call
 - Go will be used for image processing to leverage it's concurrency support
+- Pipenv is used to management python packages and maintain virtual environment
 - Vagrant and Chef will be our provisioning / deployment solution